Węgliniec–Roßlau railway: Planning and construction

 The Upper Lusatian Railway Company (Oberlausitzer Eisenbahn-Gesellschaft) opened the line between Kohlfurt and Falkenberg on 1 June 1874.
 The gap between Falkenberg and Wittenberg was opened by the BAE on 15 October 1875.

 The Upper Lusatian Railway Company transferred the management of its section of the route to the BAE in 1878.
-The line was nationalised on 1 May 1882 and became part of the Prussian state railways.
+The line was nationalised on 1 May 1882 and became part of the Prussian State Railways.

 Second World War

 On 20 April 1945, there was an air raid on Piesteritz station, which blew up several wagons and also caused significant damage to a nitrogen plant.
 The explosion was so powerful that the wheels and axles of a tank wagon were hurled 500 metres to the present federal highway 187.

 After the Second World War

-After the end of the Second World War, the line was divided by the Oder-Neisse line; the railway node of Kohlfurt became part of Poland and was renamed Węgliniec.
+After the end of the Second World War, the border was divided by the Oder-Neisse line; the railway node of Kohlfurt became part of Poland and was renamed Węgliniec.
 The cross-border route has remained of importance for freight, but there was no longer any passenger transport between Horka station and Węgliniec station after 1945.
 In 1946, the second track on sections of the line was dismantled.
+In 1949, Bielawa Dolna railway station closed.

 The stations lying in area where the Sorbian language is spoken received additional signs in the Sorbian language.
 These names were now also listed in the timetable of Deutsche Reichsbahn.